Department of Maths and Stats local

 Abstract

-As a researcher, we routinely take on problems that we will not be able to solve.
+As researchers, we routinely take on problems that we cannot solve.
 Too little progress can become demoralizing and defeating.
-On the other hand, maybe we are just lacking a skill or knowledge that will enable us to easily solve the problem.
+On the other hand, maybe we just lack a skill or knowledge that will enable us to easily solve the problem.
 How can we tell the difference?
 How long should one battle against a problem?
 Can we find a way around to solve a related but different problem?
 How can we identify and develop the skills that we are lacking?
 Are we just diverting ourselves by putting off doing something (e.g. studying, talking to someone) that may really help but is out of our comfort zone?
-In this session we will discuss some common roadblocks to research progress and some practical ideas to overcome them.
+In this session, we will discuss some common roadblocks to research progress and some practical ideas to overcome them.

 Speaker: Prof. Layal Hakim